MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Set-Date.md

 ### -Adjust

-Specifies the value for which this cmdlet adds or subtracts from the current date and time. can type an adjustment in standard date and time format for your locale or use the **Adjust** parameter to pass a **TimeSpan** object from `New-TimeSpan` to `Set-Date`.
+Specifies the value for which this cmdlet adds or subtracts from the current date and time.
+You can type an adjustment in standard date and time format for your locale or use the **Adjust** parameter to pass a **TimeSpan** object from `New-TimeSpan` to `Set-Date`.

 ```yaml
 Type: System.TimeSpan